 Source: Field Survey 2023.

 The result in Table 6 revealed the effect of information and communication technology on employees’ quality of work done in MTN Southeast, Nigeria.
-The result revealed that Information and communication technology with the regression coefficient of (0.889) is significant and positively affected employees’ quality of work done in MTN Southeast, Nigeria at 1% level (Sig < .01) of significance.
+The result revealed that Information and communication technology with a regression coefficient of (0.889) is significant and positively affected employees’ quality of work done in MTN Southeast, Nigeria at 1% level (Sig < .01) of significance.
 The result portrays that an increase in information and communication technology will lead to a positive increase in employees’ quality of work done in MTN Southeast, Nigeria by 0.889.
 Therefore, at 1% level (Sig < .01) of significance, information and communication technology had a positive and significant effect on employees’ quality of work done in MTN Southeast, Nigeria.

-The R- square which shows the proportion of variation in the dependent variable that can be explained by the independent variables revealed that 79.1% of the total variation in employees’ quality of work done in MTN Southeast, Nigeria was explained by the variation in information and communication technology.
-While the Adjusted R explains the effect of decrease in the degree of freedom arising from the independent variable.
+The R- square, which shows the proportion of variation in the dependent variable that can be explained by the independent variables, revealed that 79.1% of the total variation in employees’ quality of work done in MTN Southeast, Nigeria was explained by the variation in information and communication technology.
+While the Adjusted R explains the effect of a decrease in the degree of freedom arising from the independent variable.
 The F-statistics (750.168) is significant at 1% level, which shows the overall significance of the entire model.
 Therefore, the independent variables in the model was significant in explaining the change in the dependent variable.

-Based on the above results in Table 6, which revealed that at at at 1% level (Sig < .01) of significance, information and communication technology had a positive and significant effect on employees’ quality of work done in MTN Southeast, Nigeria., the researcher rejected the null hypothesis which states: “Information and communication technology have no significant effect on employees’ quality of work done in MTN Southeast, Nigeria” and accepted the alternate hypothesis which states: “Information and communication technology had significant effect on employees’ quality of work done in MTN Southeast, Nigeria.”
+Based on the above results in Table 6, which revealed that at a 1% level (Sig < .01) of significance, information and communication technology had a positive and significant effect on employees’ quality of work done in MTN Southeast, Nigeria. the researcher rejected the null hypothesis which states: “Information and communication technology have no significant effect on employees’ quality of work done in MTN Southeast, Nigeria” and accepted the alternate hypothesis which states: “Information and communication technology had significant effect on employees’ quality of work done in MTN Southeast, Nigeria.”

 Discussion of Findings

-The results in Table 5, revealed that: At 1% level (Sig < .01) of significance, digital workplace had a positive and significant effect on employees’ task performance in MTN Southeast, Nigeria.
+The results in Table 5 revealed that: At a 1% level (Sig < .01) of significance, the digital workplace had a positive and significant effect on employees’ task performance in MTN Southeast, Nigeria.

-The result is in agreement with the findings of Fatima (2022) Sheshadri, Ranjan, Demetris and Guido (2023).
-Fatima (2022) investigated the relationship between digital transformation and employee readiness as well as to job performance and revealed that digital transformation has a positive relationship with job performance.
-Sheshadri, Ranjan, Demetris and Guido (2023), investigated the influence of digital workplace on organisation performance and the moderating role of digital leadership capability in digitally transforming the workplace and revealed that dynamic capabilities of organisations have a significant and positive influence on the digital transformation of the workplace, which in turn improves the employees’ work-life balance resulting better employee performance and superior organisation performance.
+The result agrees with the findings of Fatima (2022), Sheshadri, Ranjan, Demetris and Guido (2023).
+Fatima (2022) investigated the relationship between digital transformation and employee readiness and job performance and revealed that digital transformation has a positive relationship with job performance.
+Sheshadri, Ranjan, Demetris and Guido (2023), investigated the influence of digital workplace on organization performance and the moderating role of digital leadership capability in digitally transforming the workplace and revealed that dynamic capabilities of organizations have a significant and positive influence on the digital transformation of the workplace, which in turn improves the employees’ work-life balance resulting better employee performance and superior organization performance.

 The results in Table 6, revealed that: At 1% level (Sig < .01) of significance, information and communication technology had a positive and significant effect on employees’ quality of work done in MTN Southeast, Nigeria.

-The result is in consonant with the findings of Dampana and Agbeyegbe (2017), Oni and Koko (2020).
-Dampana and Agbeyegbe (2017) examined the effects of information communication technology on employee performance in an organisation and revealed that information and communication technology has improved the skills of workers in the bank thereby improving the employee's performance.
-Oni and Koko (2020) investigated the influence of information and communication technology skills on office managers’ performance in private industries in Port Harcourt Metropolis and revealed that computer appreciation skills, database management skills greatly influence office managers’ performance in private industries in Port Harcourt.
+The result is in consonant with the findings of Dampana and Agbeyegbe (2017) and Oni and Koko (2020).
+Dampana and Agbeyegbe (2017) examined the effects of information communication technology on employee performance in an organization and revealed that information and communication technology has improved the skills of workers in the bank, thereby improving the employee performance.
+Oni and Koko (2020) investigated the influence of information and communication technology skills on office managers’ performance in private industries in Port Harcourt Metropolis and revealed that computer appreciation skills and database management skills greatly influence office managers’ performance in private industries in Port Harcourt.

 Conclusion